Seeks Total Returns Backed by Consistent Income

 Balanced Risk vs. Returns2

-Private core real estate has delivered superior risk-adjusted returns than other major asset classes.
+Private core real estate has delivered relatively high risk-adjusted returns compared to other major asset classes.

 Comparisons of different asset classes and indexes have limitations and other material characteristics that may differ from each other.
 Some of those differences include the investment objectives, costs and expenses, liquidity, safety, guarantees or insurance, fluctuation of principal or return, or tax features.